fubarhouse/ansible-role-behat/README.md

 ## Author Information

-This role was created for Behat directly in 2015 but rewritten for Drupal Extension in 2016 by [Karl Hepworth](https://twitter.com/fubarhouse).
+This role was created for Behat directly in 2015 but rewritten in 2016 by [Karl Hepworth](https://twitter.com/fubarhouse).